thriveweb/passion-family-dental/content/pages/patient-info.md

     title: Standby list
   - text: |-
       We require payment on the day of treatment.
-We accept payment by: cash or cheque
+We accept payment by:
-      EFTPOS
-      VISA
+      Cash or Cheque
+      EFTPOS,
+      VISA,
       MasterCard
     title: Payment policy
 aside: